Lopud island in the Elaphiti archipelago, southern Dalmatia

 Why Visit Lopud?

-• Car-free tranquility just a short ferry ride from Dubrovnik
+• Car-free calm just a short ferry ride from Dubrovnik

-• One of the region's best sandy beaches — Šunj Beach with shallow turquoise water
+• Šunj Beach — one of the region's best sandy beaches, with shallow turquoise water

 • Historic Franciscan Monastery and Dominican Monastery ruins to explore

-• Perfect for relaxed, slow-paced travel away from the crowds
+• Well suited to slow, unhurried travel away from the crowds

-• Ideal base for snorkeling, kayaking, and coastal walks
+• Excellent base for snorkelling, kayaking and coastal walks

-• Authentic Dalmatian seafood served in small harbor restaurants
+• Authentic Dalmatian seafood served in small harbour restaurants

-Lopud is a gentle retreat — an island where time softens, footsteps slow, and the Adriatic reveals its calmer side.
-It pairs beautifully with Dubrovnik for a complete southern Dalmatian experience.
+Lopud is a gentle retreat — an island where time softens, footsteps slow and the Adriatic shows its calmer side.
+It pairs naturally with Dubrovnik for a full southern-Dalmatian trip.

 Plan Your Trip